Best Everyday Carry Mistakes You Need To Avoid

 Is this tool useful to the region in which I live?

-Having a compass on your survival knife is silly if you’re very rarely in rural areas.
+Having a compass on your survival knife is silly if you rarely live in rural areas.

-If you live, work and play in an urban environment, then save the weight for something else.
+If you live, work, and play in an urban environment, save the weight for something else.

 How many functions does this tool have?